NeshHari/XMonad/README.md

 The [XMonad.Layout.NoBorders](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Layout-NoBorders.html) package provides more information on how to configure and use these transformers

 ## Polybar Support
-With the release of [XMonad.Hooks.StatusBar](https://xmonad.github.io/xmonad-docs/xmonad-contrib/XMonad-Hooks-StatusBar.html) and [XMonad.Hooks.StatusBar.PP](https://xmonad.github.io/xmonad-docs/xmonad-contrib/XMonad-Hooks-StatusBar-PP.html), utilising Polybar with XMonad has become straightforward.
-To get started, the polybar configuration requires two modules: "ewmh" and "xmonad".
-Let us take a closer look at each module separately.
+The integration of Polybar with XMonad has been greatly simplified with the release of the [XMonad.Hooks.StatusBar](https://xmonad.github.io/xmonad-docs/xmonad-contrib/XMonad-Hooks-StatusBar.html) and [XMonad.Hooks.StatusBar.PP](https://xmonad.github.io/xmonad-docs/xmonad-contrib/XMonad-Hooks-StatusBar-PP.html), modules.
+These modules provide a convenient way to display important information such as the current workspace and layout in Polybar.
+Let us analyse these module separately.

 ### EWMH Module
-This module queries the EWMH desktops configured by XMonad, which explains why we import EwmhDesktops (ewmh) in xmonad.hs.
-As highlighted in the section on prerequisites, I suggest utilising disableEwmhManageDesktopViewport, which prevents the wrong ordering of workspaces you may encounter, especially with a multi-polybar instance workflow.
-When assigning each workspace an icon, ensure the name of the workspace (e.g., "one") is an exact match of that declared in MyWorkspaces.hs.
-As far as I know, it is not possible to retrieve other information such as the current monitor layout via this module alone.
+To get started, the Polybar configuration requires two modules: "ewmh" and "xmonad".
+The "ewmh" module queries the EWMH desktops configured by XMonad, and is responsible for displaying the current workspace and its associated icon in Polybar.
+It is important to note that the workspace names must match exactly with the names defined in the MyWorkspaces module.
+Additionally, it is recommended to use the disableEwmhManageDesktopViewport function to prevent any issues with the ordering of workspaces, especially when using a multi-Polybar instance workflow.

-*Note: Window titles are not supported by this module.
-To display window titles, use module/title of type internal/xwindow.
-Or you may also use the module/xmonad.*
+To my knowledge, while the EWMH module can display information such as the current workspace and its associated icon, it does not support the display of window titles or other information such as the current monitor layout.
+To display window titles, use module/title of type internal/xwindow or module/xmonad.

 ```ini
 [module/ewmh]